 5nm Processor Size

 The lithographic process of 5 nanometers (5 nm) is a semiconductor process for the production of nodes after the 7 nm process node.
 Its manufacturing process begins around 2020.
 There is no Intel processor having a 5nm process.
-The first 5-nanometer process technology features FinFET-Transistors with nanometer with fin pitches in the 20s of nm and densest metal pitches in the 30s of nm.
+The first 5-nanometer process technology features FinFET-Transistors with nanometers with fin pitches in the 20s of nm and densest metal pitches in the 30s of nm.

 - Intel is planning for developing a 5nm processor.